Alice Springs Street Art Festival

 The community response has been as positive with the Arrernte people responsible for the cultural elements of the mural thoroughly supportive of the large scale mural.
 The mural itself has changed traffic and pedestrian flows and is being included by tour operators and photographed by visitors from all over the world transforming the centre in to a tourist destination.

 Minister for Tourism, Sport and Culture, Lauren Moss said “The Alice Springs Street Art Festival was a wonderful collaboration between artists, local businesses and government to showcase Alice Springs, our culture and create a renewed energy and focus for the town centre.
-The Territory Labor Government has confirmed funding for the next Alice Springs Street Art Festival… with NT Major Events Company and Red Hot Arts…”
+The Territory Labour Government has confirmed funding for the next Alice Springs Street Art Festival… with NT Major Events Company and Red Hot Arts…”

 Source: Yeperenye Shopping Centre signage